pod.fit_variance_model

 # 2. Extract residuals and optimized bandwidth

-residuals, bandwidth, X_eval = fit_variance_model(
+residuals, bandwidth = fit_variance_model(

 X, y,